nelsonjchen/op-replay-clipper/README.md

 Run the script with `-h` to get a usage text to help

-Here are some common ones that may be used:
+Here are some common options that may be of interest:

 * You can change the length from 30 seconds to anything with the `-l` argument. e.g. `-l 60` for a minute
   * Be aware that increasing the clip length proportionally doubles the time it takes to record.
+60 seconds takes 2 minutes to record.
+5 minutes will take 10 minutes!
+10, 20!
 * You can change the target file size for the clip with `-m` for the size in MB. e.g. `-m 50` to target 50MB
   * For reference, here are some common target file sizes
     * Discord Free w/ Video Preview: 8MB